hci-a-if-its-2019/final-project-dwipangga/README.md

 #### a.
 Description of Participant 1
 - A Male Student
 - 21 Years Old
-- Study at ITS, Departement of Physics
+- Study at ITS, Departement of Physics (2016)
 - Medium-Low level of IT Knowledge

 #### b.
 Description of Participant 2
 - A Male Student
 - 21 Years Old
-- Study at ITS, Departement of Information Sistems
+- Study at ITS, Departement of Information Sistems (2016)
+- Medium-High level of IT Knowledge

+#### c.
+Description of Participant 3
+- A Male Student
+- 21 Years Old
+- Study at ITS, Departement of Informatics (2016)
 - Medium-High level of IT Knowledge

 ### 2. Evaluation Script
 1. User searching some parts in Viraindo